-Technical rules developed at national levels may create unnecessary obstacles to inter-EU trade.
-The European Commission’s aims to:
+Technical rules developed at national level may create unnecessary obstacles to intra-EU trade.
+The Commission aims to

 The mutual recognition principle should not be mistaken for mutual recognition agreements that facilitate access to markets between the EU and non-EU countries.